gaucho1978/BACCAble/README.md

 This projet was tested on alfaromeo Giulia.
 Each one of you, if dealing with other car, should:
 - identify proprietary can bus messages, by sniffing data with savvycan.

+## Shift Warning Indicator
+The SHIFT warning indicator function allows you to show on dashboard the SHIFT warning label when configurable motor rpm speed is overcomed (3 levels of warning).
+The following video explains the behavious and the code description:

 ## Usage Instructions
 You should perform some preliminary settings inside firmware:
 - If you want to use the device as usb can bus sniffer you shall uncomment #define ACT_AS_CANABLE in main.h
-- If you want to use the device as leds strip controller you shall comment #define ACT_AS_CANABLE in main.h
+- If you want to use the device as leds strip controller you shall comment the line " #define ACT_AS_CANABLE " and uncomment the line " #define LED_STRIP_CONTROLLER_ENABLED " in main.h
 - If you don't want to use the piece of code that disables the car start&stop at the power on, you shall comment #define DISABLE_START_STOP in main.h
 - If you want to disable IMMOBILIZER functionality, you shall comment #define IMMOBILIZER_ENABLED in main.h
 - In vumeter.c you shall set the number of leds in your leds strip, by modifing the following line: #define MAX_LED 46
+- If you want to use SHIFT WARNING INDICATOR functionality, you shall uncomment #define SHIFT_INDICATOR_ENABLED in main.h and set the define SHIFT_THRESHOLD to the rpm speed at which the indicator will start to be shown (5000rpm by default)

 Software to use:
 - use stm32CubeIde to compile on windows
 - use stm32CubeProgrammer to flash the firmware elf file contained in subfolder firmware\ledsStripController\Release